 Mushrooms are incredible.
 There are thousands of mushroom species, endless shapes, sizes, colors, names, tastes, and purposes – you name it.
 To eat, to study, to entertain, to learn and grow, mushroom foraging has gained popularity fast.
 Whether you’ve enjoyed eating mushrooms all your life, or if you’ve recently discovered these diverse fungi, mushroom foraging might be your next natural step in expanding your mushroom experience!

 Growing in nature all around us, mushroom foraging is a lot closer and easier than you may have initially thought.
 Wild mushrooms can be found on the forest floor or on trees; you’ve maybe seen them while on a hike, or even growing on your own lawn or backyard.

 Mushroom foraging opens up a world that you would never expect.
 For those who have taken up the habit of mushroom foraging, they will tell you it becomes part of your life quite quickly, and you find yourself immersed in hunting and eating these delicious fungi regularly.

 Why Forage for Mushrooms?

-Some people take up mushroom foraging as a hobby, seeing it as an opportunity to connect with nature while at the same time collecting some tasty favorites to add into their own kitchen recipes.
+Some people take up mushroom foraging as a hobby, seeing it as an opportunity to connect with nature while at the same time collecting some tasty favorites to add to their own kitchen mushroom recipes.
 Other people go mushroom foraging out of necessity for their profession; restaurants and chefs will use mushroom foraging as a way to help increase their locally sourced ingredients, as well as to expand on their own culinary skills and experience.

 Edible mushrooms also boast many health and medical benefits, containing beneficial antioxidants, as well as antibacterial, antiviral, antiparasitic, anticancer, antiallergic, antitumor, analgesic, cardioprotective, and cholesterol-lowering properties.

 Mushrooms have been used in a medicinal capacity in many cultures for thousands of years, making mushrooms foraging one of the oldest pastimes, enjoyed generation after generation.